flashnuke/WebRecon/README.md

 # Disclaimer

 This tool is only for testing and can only be used where strict consent has been given.
 Do not use it for illegal purposes!
 It is the end user’s responsibility to obey all applicable local, state and federal laws.
-I assume no liability and are not responsible for any misuse or damage caused by this tool and software.
+I assume no liability and am not responsible for any misuse or damage caused by this tool and software.

 Distributed under the GNU License.